whyh/Prettify/README.md

 ![](../assets/PyCharm_external_tools.png)

-Select file/folder in the project view or start editing a file, open right mouse klick menue and choose prettify
+Now select file/folder in the project view or start editing a file, open right mouse klick menue and choose prettify

 ### PyCharm shortcut
 Configure your shortcut the following way